karmakrafts/SSIO/README.md

 Concurrent execution, no stalling and all time used to perform actual work while handling IO.

+### Why should I use this over kotlinx.io or java.nio?

+The answer is simple: you shouldn't if you don't need a suspend IO API available in your common source set.
+If you do, this library is probably what you're looking for.

 ## How to use it

 First, add the official Maven Central repository to your settings.gradle.kts: